 It’s not completely clear which booking class Icelandair is issuing these tickets in.
 Either way, there aren’t many options to credit these flights.
 Only JetBlue TrueBlue and Alaska Mileage Plan Atmos Rewards should give you roughly 10,000 miles, depending on the exact route.

-Information & Tips for Chicago
+Information & Tips for USA

 We’ve compared various esim providers, such as Knowroaming and Ubigi.
 To see which plan is best for your travel needs and which network offers the best coverage, feel free to read our detailed guide: